jtushman/memory_utils/README.rst

 print_memory
 ~~~~~~~~~~~~
-The workhorse of this package is ``print_memory`` It simply prints out 3 columns of data, the current memory, the delta
+The workhorse of this package is ``print_memory`` It simply prints out 3 columns of data: the current memory, the
-since the previous statement and an message that you pass it.
-If there is an additional memory used -- the line will
+delta since the previous statement and an message that you pass it.
+If there is additional memory used --
-be printed RED and if there is a decrease, the line will be printed GREEN.
+the line will be printed RED and if there is a decrease, the line will be printed GREEN.

-It is a very simple approach -- but it really helped us at glance to find out where the issue was,  The output could
+It is a very simple approach, but it really helped us  find out where the issue was, at glance.
+The output could
 look like this::

     RSS                  Delta                Message